 Upon graduation, Elijah joined DanceWorks Chicago for three seasons, where he humbly performed and taught nationally and internationally.
 At DWC, he was closely mentored by director Julie Nakagawa, and given the opportunity to take on more creative and administrative responsibility in various roles as a lead contributor on social media design and marketing, peer mentor, restager.
 Most notably, Elijah produced and curated "An InterVIEW Series with DanceWorks Chicago Alumni," a showcase of over two dozen short films highlighting previous company members' experiences and current life updates during the global lockdown.

-Elijah has had the privilege of originating roles in works by many choreographers including Shannon Alvis, Charissa-Lee Barton, Hanna Brictson, Ron de Jesus, Rubén Graciani, Sean Greene, Will Johnston, Vincent Hardy, Rebecca Huang, Alex Ketley, Joshua Manculich, Stephanie Martinez, Julianne O'Brien, Crystal Michelle Perkins, Wade Schaaf, Bobbi Jene Smith, and Ido Tadmor.
-Additionally, his repertory includes works by George Balanchine, Alejandro Cerrudo, Christian Denice, James Gregg, Ohad Naharin, Kia Smith, Christian Spück, and Demis Volpi.
-Elijah was also fortunate to be a rehearsal assistant to Joshua Manculich in new creations and restaging his repertory at Collage Dance Collective in 2019 & 2020.
+Elijah has had the privilege of originating roles in works by many choreographers including Shannon Alvis, Charissa-Lee Barton, Hanna Brictson, Ron de Jesus, Rubén Graciani, Sean Greene, Will Johnston, Vincent Hardy, Rebecca Huang, Alex Ketley, Joshua Manculich, Stephanie Martinez, Julianne O'Brien, Crystal Michelle Perkins, Wade Schaaf, Bobbi Jene Smith, Kia Smith, and Ido Tadmor.
+Additionally, his repertory includes works by George Balanchine, Alejandro Cerrudo, Christian Denice, James Gregg, Ohad Naharin, Christian Spück, and Demis Volpi.
+Elijah was also fortunate to be a rehearsal assistant to Joshua Manculich in new creations and the restaging of his repertory at Collage Dance Collective in 2019 & 2020.

 Elijah was recently named "25 to Watch in 2023" by Dance Magazine.